 Rousseau Was Right: Nobody's really evil in this film.
 The barracuda at the beginning, the angler fish and the seagulls are just hungry; Darla, being a relatively normal kid, is completely oblivious to the fact that she's a fish-killer; the jellyfish are just, well, jellyfish; the dentist thinks he's saving Nemo due to him seeing his lucky fin; and the sharks are actually Nice Guys.

-Also lobsters with Bostonian accent near the Australian Coast.
+Also, lobsters with Bostonian accents near the Australian Coast.

 Savvy Guy, Energetic Girl: Marlin and Dory.
 One is grumpy and grounded while the other is perky and optimistic pushes him forward.

 Scars Are Forever: The ones on Gill's face that he apparently got from trying to escape the tank.

 Largely played straight.
 Among fish we see colorful reef-fishes, and then the stock seahorses, puffers, rays, great white and hammerhead sharks, and barracudas (will we ever see an ocean sunfish, dolphinfish, pipefish, and remoras in fiction?).
 The sea birds are gulls and pelicans (and what about frigatebirds, tropicbirds, skuas and so on?); the sea-mammal is a whale, the sea-reptiles are the classic Chelonid turtles: and we have crabs, jellyfishes and starfishes as the invertebrate members of the fauna.